bimdata/documentation-old/doc_sphinx/viewer/viewfit_focus.rst

 See the whole `code example on Codepen.io`_.

-Get the model from the cloud
+Get the model in the Viewer
 ------------------------------

-This part is covered by the Recipe "`How-to get the model from the cloud`_" In this recipe, it's assumed that you have the IFC's id.
+This part is covered by the Recipe "`How-to init the Viewer`_" In this recipe, it's assumed that you have the IFC's id.